 How Microsoft Passport works in Windows 10

 The Microsoft Passport, as said earlier, will be based on a certificate – an asymmetrical key pair – to keep the user data safe.
 Identity provider – the Microsoft account – will create a public key during registration process and will identify it every time user tries to log in.
-If firmware is used in place of certificates, they have to match: presence of such firmware should be there and the key stored cryptographically on the firmware should match the key generated during registration process.
+If the firmware is used in place of certificates, they have to match: the presence of such firmware should be there and the key stored cryptographically on the firmware should match the key generated during the registration process.

 Here is the tough part.
-The certificate will not work across devices as it will be stored locally on device, especially if it is a hardware based certificate.
+The certificate will not work across devices as it will be stored locally on device, especially if it is a hardware-based certificate.
 It is not even sent to server.
 Thus, it might force users to go through the registration process on each device separately.
 The public key (PIN or gesture), however, can be used on different devices thereby making things easier for the users as they won’t have to remember different PINs and gestures.

-All said, this new feature in Windows 10 is sure to lead to user convenience and an increase in security.
+All said this new feature in Windows 10 is sure to lead to user convenience and an increase in security.